leeluolee/stateman/docs/pages/document/API-en.md

-There five lifecyle-related functions can be used for controlling the routing logic. they are all optional, see [lifecycle](#lifecycle) for detail.
+There five lifecyle-related functions can be used for controlling the routing logic.
+They are all optional, see [lifecycle](#lifecycle) for detail.

 * __config.enter(option)__: a function that will be called when the state be entered
 * __config.leave(option)__: a function that will be called when the state be leaved out.
 * __config.update(option)__: state contained by current state, but not be entered or leaved out will call `update`.
 * __config.canEnter(option)__: ask for permission to enter
 * __config.canLeave(option)__: ask for permission to leave
+* __config.canUpdate(option)__: ask for permission to update